-- To protect children who directly receive Chance UK's services, as well as other children within the families who use any element of our services. - To provide parent/carers, Chance UK staff and volunteers with the overarching principles and the legal framework that guides Chance UK's approach to safeguarding and child protection. - To ensure consistent best practice across chance UK
+- To protect children and families who directly receive Chance UK's services. - To provide parents/carers, Chance UK staff and volunteers with the overarching principles and the legal framework that guides Chance UK's approach to safeguarding and child protection. - To ensure consistent best practice across Chance UK. - To protect adults who directly receive Chance UK's services, as well as other adults within the families who use any element of our services.